-We hope you find somewhere magical to visit.
+We hope you find somewhere magical to visit (here, or around the world).
 As always, make sure to drink responsibly and know your limits.

 Walla Walla, Washington